 - We provide adequate and appropriate staffing resources to meet the needs of all children - Applicants for posts within the nursery are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974.
 Candidates are informed of the need to carry out checks before posts can be confirmed.
-Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information - We give staff members, volunteers and students regular opportunities to declare changes that may affect their suitability to care for the children.
-This includes information about their health, medication or about changes in their home life such as child protection plans for their own children - This information is also stated within every member of staff's contract - We use the DBS update service (with staff consent) to re-check staff's criminal history and suitability to work with children on an annual basis
+Where applications are rejected because of information that has been disclosed, applicants have the right to know and to challenge incorrect information - Giving staff members, volunteers and students regular opportunities during supervisions and other times to declare changes that may affect their suitability to care for the children.
+This includes information about their health, medication or about changes in their home life which may affect their suitability to work with children. - This information is also stated within every member of staff's contract - We use the DBS update service (with staff consent) to re-check staff's criminal history and suitability to work with children on an annual basis